 If you are concerned about bringing home bedbugs after traveling, empty your suitcase outside or in the laundry room.
 Immediately wash the clothes in the suitcase or seal non-washable clothes in a black plastic bag to take to the dry cleaner.

 Then, place the empty suitcase in a black plastic bag and seal tightly.
 Leave the bag sealed for at least 14 days.
-To survive, bedbugs must feed on a host at least every two weeks.
 If possible, place the bag in the sun or in the trunk of a car that gets plenty of exposure to heat.
-After the 14 days, vacuum and clean well before bringing the suitcase back into your home.
+The minimal temperature for eradicating the bugs is 113 degrees F. After the 14 days, vacuum and clean well before bringing the suitcase back into your home.

-Items that are labeled dry-clean only can be placed in a clothes dryer on medium high (160 F) for 10 to 15 minutes.
+- Clothes Dryer: Items that are labeled dry-clean only can be placed in a clothes dryer on medium-high (160 F) for 10 to 15 minutes.
 This length of time should not be harmful to silk, wool, cotton, linen, rayon, nylon, or polyester blends.
 When the cycle is finished, carefully bag the dryer's lint trap and take it outside to empty.

 Why Did We Get Bedbugs Again?